lmuntaner/tech-introduction-product-people/docs/recommended-prework/reverse-string.md

 Remember that `result` will hold the value returned by our function.
 In this case an empty string.

 What happens if we print an empty string?

 Exactly, we get an empty string.

 ## Fifth step: and forward

 Now it's your turn to solve the problem.

-The steps were some help to setup.
-But not to actually solve the problem.
+The steps were to help with the setup, not to actually solve the problem.

 Part of the learning and "fun" is struggling to solve and understand things.